-- 18. Municipality means any city, town, City, county, county utility district, town sanitary district, town utility district, school district or metropolitan sewage district or any other public entity created pursuant to law and having authority to collect, treat or dispose of sewage, industrial wastes, storm water or other wastes. - 19.
-New MS4 discharge of a pollutant means an MS4 discharge that would first occur after the permittee's original date of initial coverage under an MS4 permit to a surface water to which the MS4 did not previously discharge storm water, and does not include an increase in an MS4's discharge to a surface water to which the MS4 discharged on or before coverage under this permit. - 20.
-Outfall means the point at which storm water is discharged to waters of the state or to a storm sewer (e.g., leaves one municipality and enters another). - 21.
+- 17. New MS4 discharge of a pollutant means an MS4 discharge that would first occur after the permittee's original date of initial coverage under an MS4 permit to a surface water to which the MS4 did not previously discharge storm water, and does not include an increase in an MS4's discharge to a surface water to which the MS4 discharged on or before coverage under this permit. - 18.
+Outfall means the point at which storm water is discharged to waters of the state or to a storm sewer (e.g., leaves one municipality and enters another). - 19.
 Permittee means a person who has applied for and received WPDES permit coverage for storm water discharge.
-For the purposes of this permit, Permittee is the owner or operator of a municipal separate storm sewer system authorized to discharge storm water into waters of the state. - 22.
+For the purposes of this permit, Permittee is the owner or operator of a municipal separate storm sewer system authorized to discharge storm water into waters of the state. - 20.
 Permitted area means the areas of land under the jurisdiction of the Permittee that drains into a municipal separate storm sewer system, which is regulated under a permit issued pursuant to subch.
 I of ch.
 NR 216, Wis.
 Adm.
-Code. - 23.
-Pollutants of concern means a pollutant that is causing impairment of a waterbody. - 24.
-Priority Outfall means any MS4 outfall the Permittee determined is a priority.
-Where major and minor outfalls are based upon on pipe and/or drainage area, priority outfalls may be based upon contributing drainage area characteristics, land uses, or known or unknown likelihood of illicit discharges. - 25.
-Reach means a specific stream segment, lake or reservoir as identified in a TMDL. - 26.
-Reachshed means the drainage area contributing runoff to a given reach. - 27.
-Redevelopment means areas where development is replacing older development. - 28.
-Riparian landowners are the owners of lands bordering lakes and rivers. - 29.
-Sediment means settleable solid material that is transported by runoff, suspended within runoff or deposited by runoff away from its original location. - 30.
-Start Date is the date of permit coverage under this permit, which is specified in the Department letter authorizing coverage.
+Code. - 21.
+Pollutants of concern means a pollutant that is causing impairment of a waterbody. - 22.
+Reach means a specific stream segment, lake or reservoir as identified in a TMDL. - 23.
+Reachshed means the drainage area contributing runoff to a given reach. - 24.
+Redevelopment means areas where development is replacing older development. - 25.
+Riparian landowners are the owners of lands bordering lakes and rivers. - 26.
+Sediment means settleable solid material that is transported by runoff, suspended within runoff or deposited by runoff away from its original location. - 27.
+Start Date is the date of permit coverage under this permit, which is specified in the Department letter authorizing coverage. - 28.
+Storm water management practice or Best Management Practice (BMP) means structural or non-structural measures, practices, techniques or devices employed to avoid or minimize soil, sediment or pollutants carried in stormwater runoff to waters of the state. - 29.
+Storm Water Pollution Prevention Plan or SWPPP refers to the development of a site-specific plan that describes the measures and controls that will be used to prevent and/or minimize pollution of storm water. - 30.
+Total maximum daily load or TMDL means the amount of pollutants specified as a function of one or more water quality parameters, that can be discharged per day into a

-- 31. Storm water management practice or Best Management Practice (BMP) means structural or non-structural measures, practices, techniques or devices employed to avoid or minimize soil, sediment or pollutants carried in stormwater runoff to waters of the state. - 32.
-Storm Water Pollution Prevention Plan or SWPPP refers to the development of a site-specific plan that describes the measures and controls that will be used to prevent and/or minimize pollution of storm water. - 33.
-Total maximum daily load or TMDL means the amount of pollutants specified as a function of one or more water quality parameters, that can be discharged per day into a water quality limited segment and still ensure attainment of the applicable water quality standard. - 34.
-Urbanized area means a place and the adjacent densely settled surrounding territory that together have a minimum population of 50,000 people, as determined by the U.S. bureau of the census based on the latest decennial federal census. - 35.
-Wasteload Allocation or WLA means the allocation resulting from the process of distributing or apportioning the total maximum daily load to each individual point source discharge. - 36.
+- water quality limited segment and still ensure attainment of the applicable water quality standard. - 31.
+Urbanized area means a place and the adjacent densely settled surrounding territory that together have a minimum population of 50,000 people, as determined by the U.S. bureau of the census based on the latest decennial federal census. - 32.
+Wasteload Allocation or WLA means the allocation resulting from the process of distributing or apportioning the total maximum daily load to each individual point source discharge. - 33.
 Waters of the State has the meaning given it in s.
 283.01(20), Wis.
-Stats. - 37.
+Stats. - 34.
 WPDES permit means a Wisconsin Pollutant Discharge Elimination System permit issued pursuant to ch.
 283, Wis.
 Stats.